 Representation for non-binary characters on-screen is still incredibly limited.
 What kind of discussions would you like to encourage film & TV writers to have when looking to create greater visibility for queer and non-binary characters?

 This discussion isn’t just for writers, but to all creatives in the film/TV industry, specifically, directors, casting directors, producers, and execs who influence casting decisions and the gatekeeping or championing of diverse representation in front of the camera!

 Everyone just needs to open their fuckin minds and challenge their preconceived ideas of what a character’s gender or identity should be.
 The industry needs to realize that non-binary, queer, trans and gender-nonconforming actors can be characters in a world with cis characters without necessarily having a narrative that revolves around their identity.
 We should be integrated.
 We can exist in tandem and just be.
 Audiences are ready for that.
 The fear that people will be put off or not understand a non-binary actor unless there’s a whole storyline around their identity is simply outdated and quite frankly dumb lol.

 What motivates you as a filmmaker, writer & actor?

 I’m motivated by hope as a concept and a catalyst for change, and to make the world better.
-I feel like hope is a responsibility that all artists must carry in 2019.
-It’s radical and not easy to have hope when the evidence that everything is falling apart is all around us.
+I feel like hope is a responsibility that all artists must carry in 2020.
+It’s radical and not easy to have hope when the evidence that everything is falling apart all around us.
 If your art isn’t offering something to the world that can help someone or reveal some sort of deeper truth about what it means to be a human, I think you’re wasting everyone’s time.
 And there’s no

 Images & interview by Sahar Nicolette @theyshootthem